[Snakeroot Organic Farm logo]

 will bring you to the end of our driveway.

 From Exit 150, I-95 Northbound: At the end of the ramp, take a left, go under the bridge.
 Take your second left, in about three miles.
 This is the Snakeroot Road, and we are 1/2 mile on the right.
-All you can see is our driveway across from a green mail box "27 Organic Farm Rd.".
+Our driveway is called Organic Farm Road.
+You can see our driveway across from a green mail box "27 Organic Farm Rd.".

 From Exit 150, I-95 Southbound: At the end of the ramp, take a right.
 Go three and a half miles to the Snakeroot Road on the left.
 We are 1/2 mile down on the right.
-Our driveway is opposite the first house on the left.
+Our driveway—called Organic Farm Road—is opposite the first house on the left.
 You can see our sign about 100 feet down our driveway.

-From Unity: Take the Prairie Road (first right after the bridge on School St - Rt 139).
+From Unity: Take the Prairie Road (first right after the bridge on School St - Rt 139) heading out of Unity toward Waterville.
 At the second four corners, there will be a pair of flashing stop lights.
-Take a left and continue to Burnham Junction at Route 100.
+Take a left here and continue to Burnham Junction at Route 100.
 Take a right onto Route 100.
 Snakeroot Road is on the left approximately 3 miles from Burnham Junction.
 (If you pass a hydro dam on your right, you've just missed it!)
 Follow Snakeroot Road about 4 miles.
-Look for our dirt driveway on left opposite a white farmhouse on right.
+Look for our dirt driveway—called Organic Farm Road—on left opposite a white farmhouse on right.
 See our sign about 100 feet down driveway.
 If you miss it, you'll get to the end of the Snakeroot Road in 1/2 mile.
 Turn around and try again.

 owned and operated by